Narrator: Laurence Lerner

 Doney: Oh, wow.

 Lerner: Obviously there was some hesitation on behalf of certain people.
-Most of my candidates, however, were willing to try this out.
+Most of my candidates, however, were willing to try out Wall Street.
 It was my role to fit the personality of the firm with the personality of the individual.
-I would have to coach them how to dress for their interviews as Wall Street executives did not want to face a frumpy guy in a tweed sport coat.
+I would have to coach the candidate how to dress for their interviews as Wall Street executives did not want to face a frumpy guy in a tweed sport coat.
 They wanted to see a guy in a stand-up suit, dressed to reflect their image.

 While we were very successful for a number of years, I felt compelled to do something more intellectual.
 I went to work for Business International, which was a consulting firm originated by Orville Freeman (1918-2003), who I think was Kennedy’s Secretary of Agriculture, maybe?